Roomify/docs/accommodations_selfhost/index.rst

 Updating
 ----------

-We provide updates to Roomify for Accommodations on a weekly basis - if your license is current, you will have access via the Files tab on your account on `cloud.roomify.us <https://cloud.roomify.us/user>`_.
+We provide updates to Roomify for Accommodations on a regular basis - just go to `the releases page <https://github.com/Roomify/RfA/releases>`__ to download the latest release.

 Instructions given here are generalized, and *must* be adapted to your particular situation and deployment process.